UBC-MOAD/docs/ariane.rst

 You should notice several new files, such as :file:`ariane_trajectories_qualitative.nc` and :file:`traj.txt`.
 These files contain the trajectory information.

-* :file:`ariane_trajectories_qualitative.nc` can be loaded into a notebook to plot the particle locations over time and starting/finishing points, etc.
+* :file:`ariane_trajectories_qualitative.nc` contains the particle positions at each time step and the initial positions
-* :file:`traj.txt` is helpful if you want to get a general idea of what the resulting trajectory coordinates look like or to check if the simulation ran properly.
+* :file:`traj.txt` gives a general idea of what the resulting trajectory coordinates look like or to check if the simulation ran properly

 .. _Configuring your run: